Jzheng-prog/contactList/README.md

 # contactList
 Final Project

-The challenge: I can never keep track of all my contacts because I have too many friends.
-I'm just too popular for my own good.
 ● Overview of the project.
 For this project, we aim to solve problems for people who are too popular or have a messy contact list.
 In order to solve this problem, we take in a list of contacts and parse